Nabizzle/Hexapod/README.md

 ## Body Functions

-These are functions that relate to moving and creating the model of the hexapod body
+These are functions that relate to creating the model of the hexapod body

 ### bodyPos

-Creates a hexagon model of the body with the given pitch, roll, and yaw angles and the given x, y, and z translations from the center point of the coordinate axes.
+Creates a hexagon model of the body with the given pitch, roll, and yaw angles, the given x, y, and z translations from the center point of the coordinate axes, and the coax servo distance from the center of the coordinate axis.

 ## Leg Functions